When was the last time you checked your Facebook account?

-Google AdWords does get a lot more search traffic than Facebook ads, plus users who type queries in the search engine have a higher buying intent than Facebook users who are scrolling through their newsfeeds.
+Google Ads does get a lot more search traffic than Facebook ads, plus users who type queries in the search engine have a higher buying intent than Facebook users who are scrolling through their newsfeeds.
 However, if you’re looking for better targeting options or trying to bring back lost visitors through remarketing, then Facebook ads are your best bet.

 You can also use Facebook’s split test tool to test audiences and ad creatives to get the best, most optimized results.

 Let’s review the list of advertising pros for both the networks.